robert0714/Kafka-In-Action-Source-Code-2022/KafkaInAction_AppendixA/README.md

 > **⚠ NOTE:**  For Windows users, you’ll find the .bat scripts under the bin/windows folder with the same names as the shell scripts used in the following examples.
 You can use Windows Subsystem for Linux 2 (WSL2) and run the same commands as you would use on Linux [1].

 ### A.3.4 Starting a ZooKeeper server
 The examples in this book use a single, local ZooKeeper server.
-The command in listing A.2 starts a single ZooKeeper server [2]. > **⚠ NOTE:**  that you’ll want to start ZooKeeper before you begin any Kafka brokers.
+The command in listing A.2 starts a single ZooKeeper server [2].
+Note that you’ll want to start ZooKeeper before you begin any Kafka brokers.

 Listing A.2 Starting ZooKeeper
 ```shell